 How to Enable the Ultimate Performance Power Plan

-Congratulations!
+- Congratulations!
 You have successfully activated the Windows 10 ultimate performance mode.
 Now you just need to enable that mode.
-So close the PowerShell window and write edit power Plan, select edit power plan from the start menu, which will bring you to the power plan window.
+So close the PowerShell window and open power settings by going to Control panel > System and Security > Power Options.
 Click “Show additional plans” and you will see the Ultimate Performance option.

-Just enable it and click on the save changes button in order to save the settings and enjoy the ultimate performance power plan on your windows pc.
+- Just enable it and click on the save changes button to save the settings and enjoy the ultimate performance power plan on your windows pc.
 This ultimate performance power plan can achieve the maximum level of performance inside your hardware limitations.

-Note: Does this article provides the info you’re looking for?
+Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section.